 Format.
 Submissions may be of any length up to a maximum of 50 pages (including footnotes), in a double-spaced, 8.5 x 11-inch page format with 12-point font (10-point for footnotes).
 Citation style must conform to the Bluebook.
 Submissions must be made by email attachment in Microsoft Word format, with the cover page as a separate attachment.

-Criteria and Publication: The award will be awarded to the student work that, in the judgment of ELI, ABA SEER, and NAELS, best advances the state of scholarship and informs the debate on a current topic of constitutional environmental law.
+CRITERIA & PUBLICATION: The prize will be awarded to the student work that, in the judgment of the reviewers, best advances the state of scholarship and informs the debate on a current topic of constitutional environmental law.
 ELI reserves the right to determine that no submission will receive the prize.
 While only one cash prize is available, ELI may decide to extend multiple offers of publication in the Environmental Law Reporter.

-Sample Topics: Students may choose a topic below or develop their own constitutional environmental law topic.
+Sample Topics: Students may develop their own constitutional environmental law topic

-4) Claims that state efforts to regulate greenhouse gas emissions violate the Dormant Commerce Clause or interfere with the federal government's authority to conduct foreign affairs.
-See, e.g., Rocky Mtn.
+Claims that state efforts to regulate greenhouse-gas emissions violate the Dormant Commerce Clause or interfere with the federal government's authority to conduct foreign affairs.
+E.g., Rocky Mtn.
 Farmers Union v.
 Goldstene, 843 F. Supp.
 2d 1071 (E.D.
 Cal.
 2011), appeal pending, No. 12-15131 (9th Cir.) (holding that California's low-carbon fuel standard unconstitutionally discriminates against fuels produced outside the state).

-6) The proper role of the states under the cooperative federalism model of environmental protection, in areas such as water quality protection (e.g., Florida and the Chesapeake Bay states), reducing greenhouse gas emissions (e.g., Texas), protection and use of public lands (e.g., Utah and other Western states), and cross-state air pollution.
-See EME Homer City Generation v.
+7) The role of states under the cooperative federalism model of environmental protection, with respect to issues such as water-quality protection (e.g., Florida and the Chesapeake Bay states), the protection and use of public lands (e.g., Utah and other Western states), and cross-state air pollution.
+See, e.g., EME Homer City Generation v.
 EPA, 696 F.3d 7 (D.C.
 Cir.
 2012), cert. granted, 133 S. Ct.
 2857 (2013).